Psychodynamic Therapy

 A psychodynamic therapist will help you notice patterns in your thoughts, feelings, and relationships; they may encourage you to express and process difficult emotions; and/or psychodynamic therapists may have you examine unresolved conflicts and symptoms from past relationships or experiences.
 Through these techniques and processes, you’re encouraged to gain new perspectives.

-What can I expect from a Psychodynamic Therapy session?
+What can I expect from sessions in Psychodynamic Therapy?

 1. You'll sit face-to-face with your therapist and talk about whatever is on your mind through free association.